PoojeshShetty/posterApp/README.md

 # posterApp
 Poster App is a full stack web app through which user post messages.
 The app is created by using react as the frontend and firebase for the backend.

-Poster App is a web app throught which
+Poster App is a web app through which
 - user can post, edit and delete their post messages
 - user can search and follow other users to view, like and comment on post messages
 - user can bookmark any post messages